-- Water & salt: For boiling the potatoes.
+- Water + salt: To use when boiling the potatoes.

 How to Make Creamy Mashed Potatoes